-Spouse of an age and service employee, caring for the employee's unmarried child A spouse of an employee receiving an age and service annuity (or a spouse of a disability annuitant who is otherwise eligible for an age and service annuity) is eligible for a spouse annuity at any age if he or she is caring for the employee's unmarried child under age 18.
+Spouse of an age and service employee, with child in care

+A spouse of an employee receiving an age and service annuity (or a spouse of a disability annuitant who is otherwise eligible for an age and service annuity) is eligible for a spouse annuity at any age if he or she is caring for the employee's unmarried child under age 18.
 The spouse is also eligible if caring for the employee's disabled child of any age who became disabled before age 22.